-HAZARD FLASHER 🖄
+HAZARD FLASHER 🛦

 The hazard flasher is located on the steering column, just behind the steering wheel.
-The hazard flashers will operate when the ignition is in any position.
+The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.

 Push in the flasher control and all front and rear direction signals will flash.
 Press the flasher control again to turn them off.
 Use it when your vehicle is disabled and is creating a safety hazard for other motorists.